cosbi-research/cspace/README.md

 CSpace also encodes ontological IDs (MeSH, NCBI gene and tax ID) and can be used for measuring the relatedness of diseases, genes or conditions, potentially unlocking previously unknown disease-condition association, as well as for semantic synonyms search.

+For details, citation and contact information see the paper [CSpace: a concept embedding space for biomedical applications](https://doi.org/10.1093/bioinformatics/btaf376)

 All our fine-tuned embeddings can be obtained from Zenodo: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14781672.svg)](https://doi.org/10.5281/zenodo.14781672)

 An insightful interactive visualization of the top 100.000 CSpace concept embeddings (ordered by frequency) is available [here](https://projector.tensorflow.org/?config=https://raw.githubusercontent.com/cosbi-research/cspace/refs/heads/main/visualization/projector_config.json).

+Basic examples on how to perform concept and sentence similarity can be found in the [examples](examples) folder.

+An introductory medical concept analysis can be found in the [demo](demo) folder.

 # Table of Contents
 - [Quick start with CSpace](#quick-start-with-cspace)